-The production site constantly teetered on the edge of being “cut off.”
+The production site, constantly on the verge of being cut off.

-In my thirties, I established myself as an independent advertising production and agency, carving a niche into the massive pachinko industry market.
-I generated sales by specializing in flyer production for the industry, and at first glance, it might have seemed like smooth sailing.
-However, the reality was a constant feeling of walking on thin ice.
+A man in his 30s, who became independent as an advertising production and agency business, and carved a niche into the massive market of the pachinko industry.
+He built sales with flyer production specialized for the industry, and at first glance, it might have seemed like smooth sailing.
+However, the inner reality was a constant feeling of walking on thin ice.

-The business model at the time was a typical “flow-based” order-based production.
-Sales increased when clients placed orders, and dropped to zero when they didn’t.
-Furthermore, the job of flyer production was constantly at risk of being “switched to another company.”
+The business model at the time was a typical “flow-based” commissioned production.
+Sales increased when there were orders from clients, and were zero when there were none.
+Furthermore, the work of flyer production was constantly accompanied by the risk of “switching to another company.”

 “Sayon-san, we found someone who can do it cheaper next time.”

-“The new person in charge wants to use a different company.”
+“The new person in charge said they want to use a different company.”

-With words like these, yesterday’s main revenue stream could vanish tomorrow.
-While I was busy acquiring new clients, I also spent my days handling the minute revision requests of existing clients.
+With just such words, yesterday’s main source of revenue could disappear tomorrow.
+While rushing to acquire new clients, the days were spent continuing to handle the minute revision requests from existing clients.
 If I didn’t act, not a single yen would come in.
-Despite advocating for systematization, the reality was that my business was built on an extremely fragile foundation, entirely dependent on my own labor.
+Despite advocating for systematization, the reality was an extremely fragile foundation entirely dependent on my own labor.

 “If this continues, I’ll eventually be cornered.”

-That sense of crisis is what propelled me towards the next big challenge.
+That sense of crisis was what propelled me to the next big challenge.

 From DVDs to the Cloud: Solving the Industry’s Common “Pain”

-Instead of focusing on individual production orders, I identified the “lack of materials” that the entire industry commonly faced.
+What I focused on was not individual production orders, but the lack of “materials” that the entire industry commonly faced.

-At the time, it was incredibly difficult for each pachinko hall to prepare high-quality design materials on their own.
-So, I conceived a business model of developing a library of design materials and offering it in an inexpensive subscription format.
+At the time, it was extremely difficult for each hall to prepare high-quality design materials on their own.
+Therefore, I envisioned a business model of developing design material collections and providing them in an inexpensive subscription format.

-Initially, I sold materials burned onto DVDs, but this had limitations in an industry where information freshness is paramount.
-So, I pivoted to a download service utilizing the internet.
-While cloud services are commonplace today, back then, internet lines were slow, and server maintenance was not easy.
+Initially, I sold materials burned onto DVDs, but this had limitations in an industry where the freshness of information is paramount.
+So, I pivoted to transitioning to a download service utilizing the internet.
+While cloud services are commonplace today, at the time, internet speeds were slow, and server maintenance was not easy.

-I installed a dedicated server in our own office and secured multiple large-capacity hard drives, which were expensive at the time.
+I installed dedicated servers within our company and secured multiple large-capacity hard drives, which were expensive back then.

-I gambled the company’s fate on building this infrastructure ourselves.
+I gambled the company’s fate on building that infrastructure ourselves.

-However, the initial phase was a series of hardships.
-System investment and material production costs came first, leading to continued losses, eventually reaching 10 million yen.
-Some people around me called it “reckless.”
-Still, I didn’t abandon my conviction that if this “system” could be completed, it would surely become the industry standard.
+However, the startup was a series of hardships.
+System investment and material production costs came first, leading to persistent deficits, ultimately reaching 10 million yen.
+Voices around me called it “reckless.”
+Nevertheless, I didn’t abandon the conviction that if this “system” were completed, we could surely become the industry standard.

-The Missing Last Piece: The True Nature of the “Enthusiasm” for New Machine Explanations
+The Missing Last Piece: The True Nature of the “Excitement” of New Model Explanations

-The catalyst to escape the tunnel of deficits came from an unexpected place.
+The turning point in escaping the deficit tunnel came from an unexpected place.

-Even more than the design materials themselves, what the halls craved was content that could clearly explain the specifications of the “new machines” being released one after another by manufacturers to users.
+More than design materials themselves, what halls desperately craved was content that clearly explained the specifications of “new models” sequentially announced by manufacturers to users.

 In the pachinko industry, the introduction of new machines is the biggest event.
-However, translating complex specifications and attractions into designs is a labor-intensive process.
-I focused on this area, establishing a system to deliver high-quality graphics specializing in explaining specifications at the fastest possible speed for every new machine release.
+However, translating complex specifications and presentations into design is a laborious task.
+I focused on this, and for each new model, I established a system to deliver high-quality graphics specializing in explanations of its specifications at the fastest possible speed.

 This perfectly matched the needs of the field.